-The release of Super Mario Maker 2 has ushered in a wave of new custom courses from the Maker community, many of which make full use of the sequel’s expanded toolkit and host of new features to dream up some truly interesting (and often bizarre) level designs.
-From carefully-crafted auto stages to chaotic speed-run levels, SMM2 has something to offer every kind of player.
+The release of Super Mario Maker 2 has resulted in a wave of new custom courses from the Maker community, many of which make full use of the sequel’s expanded toolkit and host of new features to dream up some truly interesting (and often bizarre) level designs.

 Search for the Sunken Castle (52T-7BK-LSG)